hadigilan/MLRef/README.md

-# References for Machine Learning
+# Textbooks on Machine Learning, especially in Finance

 Dixon, M. F., Halperin, I., & Bilokon, P. (2020).
 Machine learning in Finance: From Theory to Practice.
 Berlin and Heidelberg: Springer International Publishing.